 You Can't Pour From an Empty Cup, Mama

-The image and quote below were shared in my online support group for Perinatal Mood and Anxiety Disorders (herein referred to as PMAD's) and it was a game-changer for how I think of myself now that I'm a mother.
+The quote below was shared in my online support group for Perinatal Mood and Anxiety Disorders and it was a game-changer for how I think of myself now that I'm a mother.

 In the past year, I have learned so much about how maternal health care can and should be.
-And I'm doing what I can to make sure positive experiences become common for more and more women.
+So now I'm doing what I can to make positive experiences more common for more women.

 I would never have guessed this is where my journey into motherhood would lead me.
-But my article writing and creation of my business would not have been possible if I hadn't been motivated by that self-care package to make myself a priority.
+But my writing and business adventures would not have been possible if I hadn't been motivated by that care package to make myself a priority.

 So, I've made that same type of gift I received available for others to send to new moms everywhere!

 Feedings, diaper changes, playtime, naptime, pumping, laundry, dishes, meals...taking care of a little one is exhausting.